-This section uses the model to study the implications of firm wages for labor market outcomes: first, how firm wages affect the responses of wages and hiring to aggregate shocks, and then, the profitability and equilibrium impact of infrequent wage adjustment.
+This section uses the model to study the implications of firm wage constraints for labor market outcomes: first, how they affect the responses of wages and hiring to shocks, and then, the profitability and equilibrium implications of infrequent wage adjustment.
 I begin with an environment where firms face aggregate shocks to labor productivity, but also discuss firm-level shocks toward the end of the section.